Surviving Family Vacations

-- If you fly, familiarize yourself with Homeland Security regulations.
-They can be numerous and you will avoid a lot of problems if you know what to expect.
+- If you fly, familiarize yourself with the US Transportation Security Administration regulations.
+You will avoid a lot of problems if you know what to expect.

-- Get your car in tip top shape before you back out of the driveway.
+- Get your car serviced before you leave the driveway.

 - Map out your trip and highlight the attractions along the way.